DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 # DataGrid Reference

 DataGrid is a root container component that accepts data via the `rows` property.
 It provides this data to the hosted plugins specified as child components to preprocess and display it as a table representation.
-Also it accepts the table columns description via the `columns` property.
+It also accepts the table columns description via the `columns` property.

 Initially it does not contain any plugins to display data.
 So you should specify them depending on your needs.
 See more details about the [plugins concept](../README.md#plugins-overview).